AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 .. method:: ExecutableModel.getNumFloatingSpecies()
-   :module: roadrunner
+   :module: RoadRunner

-   Returns the number of floating species in the model.
+   Return the number of floating species in the model.

    >>> r.getFloatingSpeciesIds()
    2

 .. method:: ExecutableModel.getFloatingSpeciesAmountRates([index])
+   :module: RoadRunner

    Return a vector of the amount rate of change of the floating species.

    The units of amount rates is amount / time.